brageon/biwa/README.md

 # Beneficial Impact

 BIWA is a local context-dependent intent mapping (LCIM) for ethical and predictive decision modeling using **ontological nodes**.
-Built for scientists, strategists, system architects, and institutional designers.
+Built for institutional designers and system architects.
+Monte-Carlo simulation decides the ranking hierarchy.

+HD-DH-CD-ND-DC-DN-HN 46 love tropes.
+Berkano with others but Gebo with the main character.
+Minus DN in both as 5-3.

+CD-HD-HN-HC-DH-CN-NC-HC-CN-CH-HN-DN 81 bachata.
+81 % 24 = Othala, minus DN is 4.

 <h2>Setup</h2>